thomasboyt/Noted-App/app/assets/javascripts/templates/static/about_content.md

 ## About

 Noted is a note-taking app that uses a modal interface.
-This makes it super easy to manipulate outlines - quickly move lines around, reindent them, etc.
+This makes it super easy to manipulate outlines - quickly move lines around, reindent them, etc. For more usage information, see the [Home](/) and <a href="#" class="help-link">Help</a> pages.

-It was made by Thomas Boyt.
-You should probably follow him on [Twitter](https://twitter.com/thomasaboyt) and [GitHub](https://github.com/thomasboyt).
+Noted was made by [Thomas Boyt](http://thomasboyt.com) at [Hacker School](http://hackerschool.com).
+You should totally follow him on [Twitter](https://twitter.com/thomasaboyt) and [GitHub](https://github.com/thomasboyt).

 ## What's New?

+*March 23*

+* This was begun a while ago, but there are now various **block commands** in place for moving around an item and the "sub-items" below and to the right of it:
+    * `shift+x` cuts a block of items
+    * `shift+c` copies a block of items
+    * `shift+delete` deletes a block of items
+    * `shift+l` indents a block of items
+    * `shift+tab` unindents a block of items
+* You will now be notified when an update to Noted is available.
+* There is now a fancy new welcome screen on the home page.

 *February 27*